flatcar/scripts/README.md

 This is the preferred mode of working with the SDK.
 Interaction with the container happens via wrapper scripts from the scripts repository.
-Both the host's scripts repo as well as its submodules (portage-stable and coreos-overlay) are made available in the container, allowing for work on these repos directly.
+Both the host's scripts repo as well as the ebuild paths (portage-stable and coreos-overlay) are made available in the container, allowing for work on these directly.
 The wrapper scripts will re-use existing containers instead of creating new ones to preserve your work in the container, enabling consistency.

 To clone the scripts repo and pick a version: